 On a side note, many of the puzzles reminded me of one of the final scenes in the film ‘Labyrinth’, when David Bowie is walking through a physical recreation of ‘Relativity’, a painting by M. C. Escher.
 If you’ve not seen this, click HERE.

 So, if you’re like me and you sit down to play the game then discover it’s about four hours later and you’ve just seen the long unskippable credits – is it time to move on to a new game?
 Nope!
 Not just yet.
-Completing the game will automatically get you half of the trophies on offer, the other half are earned by playing the game again via the NG+ mode.
+Completing the game will automatically get you half of the trophies on offer, the other half are unlocked by playing the game again via the NG+ mode.
 I may be wrong here, but I think this is the first time I’ve ever seen a puzzle game with a ‘New Game+’ mode as this is usually reserved for RPGs or games in which you can carry over stats or items to make a harder playthrough much easier and satisfying – so what is this mode?

 Altered Matter basically decided to double the playtime of their game by playing hide and seek with the orbs.
 New Game+ has identical puzzles to the main game, so the solutions should still be fresh in your mind, but the locations of the orbs have drastically changed.
 Some are now hidden in bushes (which you can’t see unless you dive into them), some are hidden behind walls you can’t see from the standard angle, and others are now in gravity-defying locations you didn’t have to venture into previously.